Lex orandi, lex credendi: Origin

+This section is quoted and ratified by Pope Celestine I in epistle 21, Letter to the Gallican Bishops.

 "Supplicandi" and “Credendi" are gerunds which are oblique cases of the infinitive, and so can be translated into English as "of praying/believing," or just "of prayer/belief," respectively.

 Catholicism

 The principle is considered very important in Catholic theology.
 The Catholic theologian Father Gregory Hesse states: